If you are unable to go to your polling station on election day, you can apply for either a postal or proxy vote.

 Post: Mole Valley District Council, Pippbrook, Dorking, Surrey, RH4 1SJ

-Please note that you must be registered in order to have a proxy vote.
+Please note that both you and your proxy must be registered in order to have a proxy vote.
 If you are not sure if you are registered, call 01306 879198 to check.